knutnergaard/smufolib/docs/user_guide.rst

 .. note::

-   Some attributes, like :attr:`.Smufl.name`, will be different depending on whether they are accessed through :class:`.Font` or :class:`.Glyph`.
+   - Some attributes, like :attr:`.Smufl.name`, will be different depending on whether they are accessed through :class:`.Font` or :class:`.Glyph`.

-   Font-specific :class:`.Smufl` attributes are generally available from either the font or any of its glyphs.
+   - FontParts maintains consistent references to parent-level objects.
+As a result, font-specific :class:`.Smufl` attributes remain accessible from both the font itself and any of its glyphs.

 The essential glyph identification attributes (:attr:`.Smufl.name`, :attr:`.Smufl.description` and :attr:`.Smufl.classes`) may also be imported from preexisting metadata files using the :mod:`~bin.importID` script.
 See
 :ref:`running-scripts` for more information.

+.. [#] Most of the objects referred to as "attributes" in this user guide are technically implemented as Python :term:`properties`, but for clarity and consistency with SMuFL metadata terminology, "attribute" is used synonymously throughout.

 .. _working-with-metadata: